Are your communities engaged, or involved?

 We’ve noticed a range of definitions and ways of interpreting both engagement and involvement in the education sector.
 While they may sound similar, there are fundamental differences.
 To create positive change in your district, you need to ensure your community is engaged, not just involved.
 Here’s why!

 What about involvement?

-The difference between engagement and involvement
+What's the difference between engagement and involvement?

 So the distinction between engagement and involvement seems to be grounded in the act of reciprocity or mutual benefit.